fastoch/jsMastery-React19/README.md

 # The Movie Database API

+>[!note]
+>An API is an Application Programming Interface.
+>It's a set of fules that allows one software application to talk to another.
+>Like for example our React app needs to talk to the TMDB database hosted on some Web server.

 ## Get an API key

 There's an endless list of APIs that you can use for free.